4.67 from 18 votes

 Can You Make Them Into Cheerios Squares?

 Yes!
 You can make them into bars/squares if you like.
 I find the balls the easiest to work with, but squares will also be good.
-They’ll be similar to the traditional Rice Krispie Treats.
+They’ll be similar to the traditional Rice Krispies Treats.

-Make sure you grease a 9×13 inch pan and then add the mixture to the pan, pressing down to compact it.
+Make sure you grease a 9×13-inch pan and then add the mixture to the pan, pressing down to compact it.
 Let it sit at room temperature to harden and then cut into squares.

 Cereal Treats